Research & Teaching

 Supervisors: Matthew Shlomowitz and Drew Crawford

-A practice-based research project, for which I am creating an internet-based archive of sounds and music from and related to the parafictional County Durham coastal resort of Seaton Snook, which mysteriously disappeared in 1968 without a trace.
+A practice-based research project, for which I have created an internet-based archive of sounds and music from and related to the parafictional County Durham coastal resort of Seaton Snook, which mysteriously disappeared in 1968 without a trace.

 The project draws on artistic practices that operate in the boundaries of fact and fiction, and the practice of sonic journalism, to investigate aspects of North Eastern English culture, as well as exploring how listener experience can be shaped by the stories we tell about music.